debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2_debugging.md

 <br>

-Now if I run the bash script, it'll do the following
+Now if we run the bash script, it'll do the following
 1. SSH into device and attach gdbserver to the FW_EBO_C PID shown in the ```ps``` command to my host ip on port
 2. Close the SSH connection
 3. Open gdb and target remote to the device